The Ultimate Windows Keyboard Shortcut Cheat Sheet

 • F10 - Activate the menu bar

-By using these of keys and their combination, you can save a significant amount of time and effort.
-It will also help in enhancing your working capability as you don’t have to toggle through keyboard and mouse/track.
+By using these keys and their combination, you can save a significant amount of time and effort.
+It will also help enhance your working capability as you don’t have to toggle through keyboard and mouse/track.

-There are several instances where we are drawn into our work and using multiple inputs result in losing of files sometime.
-Like files lost during cutting and pasting to memory card, flash drives external hard drive etc. Using the keyboard for most of the instance may give u the comfort to stick to one input method most of the time.
+There are several instances where we are drawn into our work, and using multiple inputs sometimes results in the loss of files.
+Like files lost during cutting and pasting to the memory card, flash drives, external hard drives, etc..
+Using the keyboard for most instances may give you the comfort to stick to one input method most of the time.

-So, if you are experiencing such issue of data loss while transfer.
-Read here for restoring pictures lost during data transfer error.
+So, if you are experiencing such an issue of data loss while transferring, read here for restoring pictures lost during data transfer error.